 Up-front fees, milestones and royalties are generally non-refundable.
 Therefore, the Company does not estimate expected refunds nor do we adjust revenue downward.
 The Company will evaluate and update the estimated transaction prices of its contracts with customers at the end of each reporting period.

-During the three-month and nine-month periods ended September 30, 2023 and 2022, the Company recognized revenue from contracts with customers of $0 and $7,516, respectively.
-During the nine-month periods ended September 30, 2023 and 2022, the Company recognized revenue from contracts with customers of $0 and $14,035, respectively For the three-month and nine-month periods ended September 30, 2023 and 2022, the Company did not recognize any related impairment losses, nor did the Company recognize any revenue from performance obligations associated with long-term contracts that were satisfied (or partially satisfied) in previous periods.
+During the three-month periods ended March 31, 2023 and 2022, the Company recognized revenue from contracts with customers of $0.
+During the three-month periods ended March 31, 2023 and 2022, the Company didrecognize any related impairment losses, nor did the Company recognize any revenue from performance obligations associated with long-term contracts that were satisfied (or partially satisfied) in previous periods.

-The following table disaggregates the Company’s revenue from contracts with customers for the three-month and nine-month periods ended September 30, 2023 and 2022.
+The following table disaggregates the Company’s revenue from contracts with customers for the three-month periods ended March 31, 2023 and 2022.

 The following economic factors affect the nature, amount, timing and uncertainty of the Company’s revenue and cash flows as indicated:

 Geographical Location of Customers: Drug pricing models vary among different markets, which in turn may affect the royalty rates and milestones we are able to negotiate with our distributors in those markets.
 Royalty rates and milestone payments vary by contract but may be based in part on the potential market size in each territory.
 In the case of Tc99m tilmanocept, royalty rates for Europe were lower than rates in India but higher than in China.